 The founder of Bartitsu was born on November the 8th of the year 1860 in Bangalore, India.
 His name at birth was Edward William Wright.
-His mother, Janet, was of Scottish descent and his Northumbrian father, William, was a prominent railway engineer.
+His mother, Jessie, was of Scottish descent and his Northumbrian father, William, was a prominent railway engineer.
 As Edward Wright was growing up he travelled to many different countries, receiving both a traditional education and a chance to explore various martial arts.
 In his early 30s he legally changed his name to Edward William Barton-Wright.

 As he was to explain to Budokwai founder Gunji Koizumi: